jimko/tidy_data_project/README.md

 ##Code Sets
-Subject_Code:	Each participant was given a code from 1 to 30.
+-Subject_Code:	Each participant was given a code from 1 to 30.
-Activity:	The name of the activity performed.
+-Activity:	The name of the activity performed.
 Decoded from the activity data set.

 Measurements of the subjet's body accelrometer in three axis.
 Mean and standard deviation
 *tBodyAcc-mean()-X